-Following the revision of VA based on the EC decision in February 2019 [R31], the mechanism overcomes some of the limitations identified by the EOSC-hub project, and opens the way to a second round of piloting of the mechanism with projects from callsINFRAEOSC-07 and INFRAEOSC-03.
+Following the revision of VA based on the EC decision in February 2019 [R31], the mechanism overcomes some of the limitations identified by the EOSC-hub project (e.g., possibility to recover CAPEX on marginal costs, use of unit costs for rival resources), and opens the way to a second round of piloting of the mechanism with projects from calls INFRAEOSC-07 and INFRAEOSC-03.
 Providers will acquire more experience in defining and measuring unit costs for their services, and this will further support the capability to define financial incentives to open up national infrastructures.